cambridge-cares/TheWorldAvatar/web/twa-vis-platform/uploads/README.md

 Instructions:
 1) All related layers must belong to the same data group and be assigned a `grouping` field
-2) These layers must come from the same data source
-3) These layers must be visualised using the same Mapbox type
-4) The dropdown sequence is determined by the order the layers appear in the `data.json`; use the `Default` grouping to ensure that it is the first option
+2) The dropdown sequence is determined by the order the layers appear in the `data.json`; use the `Default` grouping to ensure that it is the first option

 ## 2. Assets